 A tool designers often use as part of the design process is a process book.
 This is a printed artifact that documents the backstory of a project.
 Essentially, a process book is a compiled guide that helps the designer get an overview of his or her project while at the same time allowing a viewer to see the progression of a project from beginning to end.

 A good process book includes all the stages of the design process from preliminary research through thumbnails, sketches, wire frames, comps, and final designs.
 It also explains the process through an incorporated narrative.
 Carefully chosen words and images demonstrate the thinking and development that led to your final design.

-Process books are often used to demonstrate to clients the research and development of a final product, which aids in the understanding of the costs and time investments in the process.
+Process book are often used to demonstrate to clients the research and development of a final product, which aids in the understanding of the costs and time investments in the process.
 Your process book should tell a coherent story through descriptions and pictures from beginning research to finished design.
-A thoughtful and well-designed process book becomes an important addition to your design portfolio.
+A thoughtful and well-designed process log becomes an important addition to your design portfolio.
 It tells a story.
 Bear in mind that books have introductions, captions, notes, and most importantly, a narrative—a beginning, a middle and an end.
 A 60-page collage of outtakes with no text is not a process book.
 Its an artist’s book and it doesn’t support the design process.